 - Kitchen table.
 At one end, there is negotiation around the kitchen table, a very informal way of coming to agreements.
 In some cases, that works out well — short marriages, no kids, few assets and a civil relationship between the parties.
 Hopefully, both parties know all the financial facts and understand them.

 - Litigation.
 This is the default approach where the parties file suit and go to court.
 They have temporary orders hearings and go through a formal Discovery process to request, receive and exchange information and documents.There are often multiple hearings and various pleadings generated.
-Eventually, if the case doesn’t settle by discussions between the attorneys, it will usually go to mediation.
+Eventually, if the case doesn't settle by discussions between the attorneys, it will usually go to mediation.
 If that fails to settle the case, trial is the final step.
+Most litigation cases settle by negotiations or mediation.

 - Collaborative Law.
 Finally, there's Collaborative Law where the parties each have attorneys and agree to not go to court.
 Instead, they conduct a series of meetings and work with a neutral therapist and neutral financial expert.
 The parties work cooperatively with the experts and their attorneys to gather any information needed and then work out agreements based on their specific needs.
 A lot of the preliminary work is done by the neutral experts which saves money and produces quality results.